Matthew-Mitchell/Matthew-Mitchell.github.io/about.md

 ### More Information

 Hi there!
-I'm a math affecionado ready to dig into some data!
+I'm a math aficionado ready to dig into some data!
 I hope you enjoy what you find and would enjoy discussing data science with you!

 ### Contact me